Dermatology Answering Service

 Can AI answer dermatology patient calls safely?

-It can answer and route calls safely when the call path avoids diagnosis, uses approved language, and escalates clinical concerns according to the practice's rules.
+It can answer and route calls safely when the call path avoids diagnosis, uses practice-approved language, and escalates clinical concerns according to the clinic's rules.

 Can it schedule dermatology appointments?